jeonghanlee/epics-trainings/docs/CH4/db_templates.md

 # Database Templates and Substitution

 Manually defining records for multiple similar devices or channels, like the 32 channels of our TC-32 temperature simulator, quickly becomes tedious and error-prone.
 Imagine writing 32 identical `ai` records, only changing a channel number or port name!
-This is where EPICS database templates (`.template` files) and substitution files (`.substitution` files) become indispensable tools.
+This is where EPICS database templates (`.template` files) and substitution files (`.substitutions` files) become indispensable tools.

-This section will show you how to define a generic record structure once in a `.template` file, use a `.substitution` file to specify the variations needed for each instance (like different channel numbers or PV names), and use the EPICS build system (`Db/Makefile`) to automatically generate a complete `.db` database file containing all the necessary records.
+This section will show you how to define a generic record structure once in a `.template` file, use a `.substitutions` file to specify the variations needed for each instance (like different channel numbers or PV names), and use the EPICS build system (`Db/Makefile`) to automatically generate a complete `.db` database file containing all the necessary records.
 This generated - expanding - `.db` file is then loaded by the IOC startup script (`st.cmd`).

-By the end of this section, you will understand the workflow for using templates and substitutions to efficiently configure large numbers of similar records.
+By the end of this section, you will understand the workflow for using templates and substitutions to efficiently configure large numbers of similar records at build time.
+We will also briefly touch upon loading substitutions directly at runtime as an alternative.

 ## Lesson Overview

 In this lesson, you will learn to:

-* Understand the roles of `.template`, `.substitution`, and `Db/Makefile` in the process of generating database files.
+* Understand the roles of `.template`, `.substitutions`, and `Db/Makefile` in the build-time generation process.
 * Create a StreamDevice protocol file (`.proto`) for parsing a specific data format (using the TC-32 emulator as an example).
 * Create a reusable database template file (`.template`) with macros to define a generic record structure for a single device channel.
-* Create a substitution file (`.substitution`) to specify the macro values needed to instantiate the template for multiple channels (e.g., all 32 channels of the TC-32).
+* Create a substitution file (`.substitutions`) to specify the macro values needed to instantiate the template for multiple channels (e.g., all 32 channels of the TC-32).
 * Modify your application's `Db/Makefile` to define rules that process the template and substitution files into a single generated `.db` file.
 * Build your EPICS IOC application to execute the Makefile rules and generate the `.db` file.
-* Update your IOC startup script (`st.cmd`) to load the *generated* `.db` file and configure the necessary Asyn port.
+* Update your IOC startup script (`st.cmd`) to load the *generated* `.db` file and configure the necessary Asyn port, demonstrating the build-time approach.
+* Briefly understand the runtime substitution method using dbLoadTemplate.
 * Verify using CA client tools that multiple channel records have been loaded correctly and are receiving data from the simulator.

 ## Requirements Recap